 For load sharing applications it works best to assign slightly different torque values for the master and slave so they do not fight each other.
 For example, the master might be set to regulate at 51% of the torque command.
 Whereas, the slave axis might be set at 49% of the torque command.

 Basic load sharing applications (fans, pumps) can be achieved economically with using one drive and multiple motors.
 However, this topology has some limitations.
 In addition to improved speed regulation performance, one advantage with a torque sharing topology is that the drive can be used to detect overloads and motor sizes can be different.

-In summary, master-follower applications are an important tool in a machine builder’s kit.
+In summary, the ability to implement master-follower applications is an important tool in a machine builder’s kit.
 KEB offers different technical solutions for different price points and performance levels.
 Contact one of our engineers to discuss how we can help you build a better machine.

 Do you have a master-follower drive application?
 Let’s discuss how KEB’s high-performance drives can help improve machine performance.